unitystation/unitystation/docs/development/How-To-User-Interface.md

 ## Getting Started

 In order to create a User Interface for UnityStation, first open the Unity Editor.
 You will need to save at least one of each file types, the UI Prefab, the GUI script and the backend script.
 Each type file needs to be saved in a different place.
 If there is more then one file of the same type, please create a subfolder to group them together.
 Note that some of the UI Prefabs are located in UnityProject\Assets\Resources\UI\GUI, they will be moved from this location in the future, do not try to add UI Prefabs here unless you really have to.
+Feel free to copy and use the resources in this folder for your UI if you need a placeholder.

 ### UI Prefab files